 12) What About Metals Like Gold?
 Don’t They Have Intrinsic Value?

 The only currency in the history of mankind that had actual intrinsic value was when people traded barley in the markets of the ancient city of Ur.
-Since then, we’ve developed currencies that we had to have faith in their value.
+Since then, we have developed currencies that we had to have faith in their value.

-But if you’re going to pick a metal, wait until the gold/silver ratio gets higher than its historical average and buy silver.
+But if you are going to pick a metal, wait until the gold/silver ratio gets higher than its historical average and buy silver.

 How come?
 Because silver is both a precious metal (like gold) and an industrial metal (also like gold, but much, much cheaper).
 So there actually is some intrinsic value in silver.